-You need only hop on the train for forty minutes from Berlin’s city centre to find yourself in another city entirely.
+Why not take a day trip from Berlin to another city?
+You need only hop on the train for forty minutes from Berlin’s city centre to find yourself in the city of Potsdam.
 Potsdam is the perfect mix of cityscapes, green space and splendid palaces.
 The city contains a UNESCO World Heritage Site, which includes Schloss Sanssouci and its park.
 The palace was the retreat of Frederick the Great (King of Prussia from 1740 to 1786) and his final resting place, having been reburied there in 1991.
 The palace boasts fantastic 18th-century architecture and opulent décor.
 The grounds are also noteworthy, with unusual vineyard terraces cascading down the hillside from the palace to the park.
 Other interesting areas of Potsdam include the Dutch and Russian areas, which are testament to the Dutch and Russian settlers that came to the city in the eighteenth and nineteenth centuries.
 The Dutch Quarter has rows of picturesque Dutch-style houses and the Russian town has twelve very quaint wooden houses in the Russian style.
-To reach Potsdam from Berlin, take the S-Bahn (S7) from Berlin Central Station to Potsdam Hauptbahnhof.
+To go on a day trip from Berlin, take the S-Bahn (S7) from Berlin Central Station to Potsdam Hauptbahnhof.

 2. Family day out: Tropical Islands Resort, Krausnick

-About an hour’s drive from Berlin is the Tropical Islands Resort, which is a very large water park within an aircraft hangar, designed to look like a tropical paradise.
+An escapist day trip from Berlin is the Tropical Islands Resort, about an hour's drive away.
+This is a very large water park within an aircraft hangar, designed to look like a tropical paradise.
 The kids are bound to enjoy this unusual oasis, filled with fun water slides, waterfalls and a lagoon.
 Parents can also enjoy the spa and sauna.
 You can easily spend the day there, as there are plenty of eateries and bars to keep everyone happy.
 If the weather is good you also enjoy the new outdoor pool area.
-To reach the Tropical Islands Resort, take a shuttle bus from Brand Station or a train from Alexanderplatz.
+To take a day trip to the Tropical Islands Resort, take a shuttle bus from Brand Station or a train from Alexanderplatz.

 3. A whole other world: Spree Forest (Spreewald), Lübbenau

-Another area protected by UNESCO is Spree forest, an hour away from the centre of Berlin.
-The forest is full of many meandering waterways, making it truly a sight to behold, and a real change after the clamour of the city.
+Well worth a day trip from Berlin is the Spree forest, another area protected by UNESCO.
+Just an hour away from the centre of Berlin, the forest is full of many meandering waterways, making it truly a sight to behold, and a real change after the clamour of the city.
 Visitors can take boat trips around the waterways, departing from the larger villages.
 These are conducted in punts, with guides pushing the vessels along with sticks.
 The region also has areas where you can enjoy walks or bike rides, or even a spot of fishing.
 Not only can visitors take in the natural landscape, they can also experience the traditions of one of Germany’s minority populations – the Sorbs.
 This group of people, with their own unique traditions and language, derive from Slavs who migrated to the region 1,400 years ago.
-To reach the Spree Forest from Berlin, you can take the train to Lübbenau and from there take a punt tour into the Spreewald.
+To reach the Spree Forest on a day trip from Berlin, you can take the train to Lübbenau and from there take a punt tour into the Spreewald.

 4. Get some R&R: Bad Saarow